dimkablin/llama-cpp-with-gradio/README.md

 )

-Этот проект является шаблонным для использование llama.cpp в стриме через интерфейс Gradio. Представлены 3 примера его использования:
+This project is a template for using llama.cpp in a stream through the Gradio interface.
+Three examples of its use are presented:

-- В режиме генерации ответов.
+- TEXT generation mode.
-- выход JSON формата
+- JSON generation mode.
-- вызов функций через llama.cpp
+- Non native function calls via llama.cpp (lightweited models struggle with generation).

 <a href="docs/example.gif" target="_blank" style="border-radius:10px; display: block; text-align: center;">